Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

 This section contains useful informations for developers/users who want to
    - Implement new classes :class:`Map`, :class:`LinOp`, :class:`Cost` or :class:`Opti`,
-   - Implement new tools in the methods of existing classes (e.g. a fast computation of a gradient of a cost),
+   - Implement new tools in existing classes (e.g. a fast computation of the gradient of a cost),
    - Use the library for practical problems (see also the provided :ref:`examples <ref-examples>`)

 General Philosophy